 Conventional mitigation measures, such as energy efficiency and renewable energy deployment, are widely discussed in society and are supported by a multitude of analyses, studies and strategies.
 But we know relatively little about sinks and their potential.
 This subject should be approached systematically and strategically.
 Therefore, the EU needs a carbon sink strategy, and an accompanying roadmap, with detailed targets and implementation programmes.

-The key questions are: How much sink capacity do we need to become climate neutral by 2050 – and to remain so afterwards?
+How much sink capacity do we need to become climate neutral by 2050 – and to remain so afterwards?
 What kinds of sinks do we want?
 And how do we organise all this so that it also pays off economically?

 Even a question like ‘how much?’ is not that easy to answer.
 Nobody can say for sure what the amount of ‘hard-to-abate’ residual emissions from agriculture, industry and aviation will be in the EU by mid-century.
 But even scenarios are lacking.
 To date, there is only one analysis available, published by the European Commission in 2018.
 Here, residual emissions reach 10% of 1990 values, while 90% of emissions can be mitigated using conventional emissions reduction measures.
 While 10% may not sound like a lot, it represents more than 500 million tonnes of CO2 equivalents annually.
 This is twice as much as is currently being removed from the atmosphere through afforestation and better forest management.

-In the EU, there is a lot of experience with net CO2 removal through land use, land-use change and forestry (LULUCF).
+In the EU, there is a lot of experience with net CO2 removal through land use, land-use change and forestry (LULUCF) which is essential for climate neutrality.
 However, this experience also tells us that the exact measurement of CO2 removals via LULUCF is fraught with great uncertainty.
 Furthermore, the forests that have formed the most important sinks to-date are vulnerable to disturbances like heat stress, fires and pests.
 There is a real danger that the CO2 bound in trees and soils might escape into the atmosphere again later on.
 It is precisely for this reason that the sink capacity of forests has not been included in calculations for achieving EU climate targets to-date.
 There are good reasons to change this as we proceed towards climate neutrality.
 But we also require greater efforts and new concepts in this sector.
 This includes, for example, the issue of storing more CO2 in agricultural soils, or finding ways to clear forest areas sustainably if trees are no longer growing and thus not storing additional CO2 anymore.
 The increased use of wood as a long-lasting building material might be one solution to this.

 However, there are also technological methods of capturing CO2 from the atmosphere.
 The one best known is direct air carbon capture and storage; it filters CO2 out of ambient air and combines it with geological storage.
 This process requires relatively little land and affords great flexibility in the choice of location.
 However, it needs a lot of energy and is still very expensive.
 So far there have only been a few pilot installations, and it is hardly possible to predict whether a massive expansion would result in cost reductions as dramatic as those in solar and wind power.
 Only limited potential is attributed to other processes such as biochar burial or deploying crushed minerals on soil or in coastal waters.
-Some of these may also face acceptance problem, depending on countries and locations of deployment.
+Some of these may also face acceptance problems, depending on countries and locations of deployment.
 But just like with conventional emission reductions, we should not rely on one single technology for creating and expanding our CO2 sinks.